SilenceGeneric/hackertracker/README.md

-# HoneyTRAPs
-# Honeypot Setup Script

-This script sets up a honeypot network using the following tools:
+#This file is a Python script that sets up a honeypot network.
+A honeypot is a system that is designed to attract and collect data from attackers.
+The honeypot network in this script consists of the following components:

-* Honeyd
-* Cowrie
-* Dionaea
-* Nginx
-* Kismet

-The script is for educational purposes only and should not be used for illegal or malicious activities.

-## How to Use

-1. Clone the repository to your local machine.
+Honeyd: Honeyd is a network security monitor that can be used to simulate a real system.
+This makes it a valuable tool for detecting and analyzing attacks.
+Cowrie: Cowrie is a honeypot SSH server that can be used to collect data from attackers who attempt to log in to the server.
+Dionaea: Dionaea is a honeypot that can be used to collect data from attackers who attempt to exploit vulnerable services.
+Nginx: Nginx is a web server that can be used to serve the honeypot logs.
+Kismet: Kismet is a wireless network detector that can be used to monitor the honeypot network for attacks.
+To use this script, you will need to have the following installed:

+Python 3
+The following Python modules:
+os
+sys
+subprocess
+time
+The following system packages: honeyd cowrie dionaea nginx kismet-ng
-2. Run the script with the following command:
+Once you have installed all of the required software, you can run the script by typing the following command:

-bash honeypot-setup.sh
+python3 setup_honeypot.py

+The script will first check to see if all of the required dependencies are installed.
+If any dependencies are missing, the script will print an error message and exit.

-The script will download and install the necessary dependencies, configure the honeypots, and start them.
+If all of the dependencies are installed, the script will proceed to update the system and install the necessary honeypot components.
+Once the honeypot components are installed, the script will configure and start them.

-## Configuration

-The script can be configured using the following environment variables:

-* **HONEYPOT_INTERFACE** - The network interface that the honeypots will listen on.
-* **HONEYPOT_LOG_DIR** - The directory where the honeypot logs will be stored.
-* **Kismet_INTERFACE** - The network interface that Kismet will listen on.

-## Troubleshooting

-If you have any problems running the script, please check the following:

-* Make sure that you have the necessary dependencies installed.
-* Make sure that the configuration variables are set correctly.
-* Check the logs for any errors.
+Once the honeypot network is up and running, the script will print a message indicating that the honeypot is up and running.